-Welcome to PatterdaleTODAY with over 70 pages of information, events, news and much more.
+Welcome to PatterdaleTODAY with over 100 pages of information, events, news, history and more.

 Revd Terry Wilcock was successfully inducted as Vicar of St Patrick's by the Bishop of Penrith on Sunday February 23rd at St Patrick's Church.